jaredscarr/portfolio-monorepo/packages/observability/README.md

-# Metrics API
+# Observability API

-The **Metrics API** provides basic observability endpoints for services in this portfolio.
+The **Observability API** provides basic observability endpoints for services in this portfolio.
 It standardizes health checks, readiness checks, and Prometheus metrics exposure.

-The metrics-api provides a minimal baseline (health, readiness, HTTP counters, latency histograms, Go runtime metrics).
+The observability-api provides a minimal baseline (health, readiness, HTTP counters, latency histograms, Go runtime metrics).
 As additional services are added, domain-specific metrics will be registered where they provide value.

+## Dual Purpose

+This package serves two purposes:

+1. **Shared Library**: Provides handlers and middleware for other services to use
+2. **Standalone Service**: Runs its own observability API server on port 8081

 ## Quick Start